 Traditional harp players generally played in bands that had a volume less intense than Brian's car stereo of the time, and that was nothing to shout about.
 Hearing impediment as previously explained played a role in developing a playing technique and equipment far removed from traditional expectations, this only became prevalent to Brian when his hearing was finally wired up.
 He could suddenly hear what he had been compensating for in other ways, this led to the use of techniques way outside of traditional application.
 The control panel on a thirty watt fender has a few easily adjusted knobs, a modern virtual amp system is radically complicated and without a line of experience in their use Brian would be the first one to profess they are difficult to adjust to obtain powerful but traditionally blues harp sounding results.
 The over use of effects is the major problem with virtual amplification.
 He also uses an Australian made microphone, a Loudbark made in Melbourne Victoria, timber mic with the element embedded in the womb of the timber.
 The mic picks up hardly any ambient sound and mainly feeds on sound passed through the grain of the timber to the element.
 The mic lead has an on off switch to avoid rogue feedback whilst not in use and delivered to pre amp via wireless system.
 These things took decades to develop and of late are not as important as experience has given Brian reed control to adapt to any mode of amplification.
 His developed sound is one of preference similar to the preference a guitar player would have for a Gibson, Fender or Marshall.
 Brian recently severed ties with a major sponsor and now uses a pre amp made by Adelaide Electrical engineer Manfred Bayer, MHB music systems in the late eighties, when located in Brompton, now Rostrevor, giving him a mic and pre amp delivery that is totally Australian.
 His ability to deliver traditional blues harp and vocals since his hearing was restored has even surprised himself but has been of great assistance regarding performance with fate playing a major role in diversity and delivery.

-Brian has only been an official member of three bands all are successful, 'The Others' Adelaide in 79/80, 'Terra Firma' Adelaide 81/86 and 'Indiana Phoenix' Newcastle NSW 2007/to present.
+Brian has only been an official member of four bands all are successful, 'The Others' Adelaide in 79/80, 'Terra Firma' Adelaide 81/86 and 'Indiana Phoenix' Newcastle NSW 2007/to present, and currently The Fleurieu Bluesbreakers, breaking out with a debut album in February 2018, the album currently undergoing finalization with producers.